hashicorp/design-system/wiki/Website-Changelog.md

 ## Tips for writing consistent changelog entries

+### General guidance
 - Changelog entries should always start with a paragraph (not a list).
 - Consider using a list instead of a long paragraph of text to communicate multiple changes for one element.
 - If you need to include a note (like a migration tip), add it to the bottom of the entry in a new paragraph.
-Consider using emphasized text, if you need to draw more attention to it.
+Consider using emphasized text if you need to draw more attention to it.

 - Entries should use complete sentences but be short, clear, and descriptive enough to be helpful.
 - Use past tense.
 - Entries should always end with a period.

+### Consistent terminology
 - Use consistent terms for different types of changes:
   - Bugfix: “Fixed”
   - New component, token, variant: “Added”
   - Update: “Changed”, “Refactored”
   - Removed or deleted: “Removed”
   - Other edge cases: “Upgraded”, “Reduced”, “Prevented”

+### Component references
 - When referencing components, use the plain-text component name, e.g., `Accordion`.
 - All components or token names, including those in the summary, should be enclosed in backticks (`).

-## Content structure
+### Content formatting

 While best practice guidelines are provided, clarity is most important, so use your best judgment.

-### Component changes
+#### Component changes

 For component changes, place the component name first and enclose it in backticks (`), followed by a dash (-), and then a brief summary.